-Over the years, she worked in emergency / critical care and even for a veterinary practice purchased by a corporation.
+Over the years, she worked in emergency / critical care.
+She also worked for a veterinary practice purchased by a corporation.
 The book addresses the high rate of suicide among veterinarians (that I talked about recently in the post about how not to get fired as a veterinary client).
 Kelleher offers keen insights into how she practices veterinary medicine today -- from cancer cases to chronic allergies and beyond.
-The 2 of us agree in many things.
-Some things in the book, though, I disagree with, doubt, and bring a heavy dose of skepticism too.
-She knows that based on our private conversations via email and encouraged me to write a book review anyway.
+The 2 of us agree on many things.
+Some things in the book, though, I disagree with, doubt, and bring a heavy dose of skepticism to.
+She knows that based on our private conversations via email, Yet, she encouraged me to write a book review anyway.
 So here you go.